 On finishing school in the U.K., she attended Parsons School of Design in New York before returning to London.
 There she worked for a number of years in the design team at Christies the auctioneers.

 Recently Gail has returned to study Fine Art.
-Firstly the atelier method at The London Fine Art Studios and then a diploma course in Portraiture at Heatherley’s School of Art.
-She began making quilts on the MFA at Wimbledon College of Art, from where she graduated in 2020.
+Firstly the atelier method at The London Fine Art Studios followed by a diploma course in Portraiture at Heatherley’s School of Art and then an MFA at Wimbledon College of Art, from where she graduated in 2020.
+She is currently attending the Royal Drawing School online development course.

 Gail is a figurative painter and quiltmaker.
 She builds layers of symbolism to develop a narrative.
 She uses the quilt as a metaphor for comfort and domesticity.

-Gail is one of the Graduates currently featured in The London Grads Now exhibition at the Saatchi Gallery.
+In 2020 Gail exhibited at The London Grads Now exhibition at the Saatchi Gallery.
 She is also featured in FAD magazine in their article about the exhibition.
 Her portrait paintings hang in many private homes both in the U.K. and internationally.